 UK is facing a rising problem from harmful, naturally occurring ground gases and vapours.
-To protect both the structure and its users, it is crucial that ground gases are identified and managed.
+To protect the structure as well as its users, it is important to assess the risk of ground gasses and how they can be mitigated.

 The presence of gases on a site may be due to its natural, or historical use.